niqdev/scala-fp/docs/fp-intro.md

   def getR[A](value: A)(implicit gen: Generic[A]) = gen.to(value)
 }
 ```

-where `A` is a type parameter and `R` is a type member, `getR` will return a type that depends on `gen` instance i.e. its value parameter via the type member
+Given the definition above, where `A` is a type parameter and `R` is a type member, `getR` will return a type that depends on `gen` instance i.e. its value parameter via the type member

 ### TODO *What is type erasure?*